 Step 6: Ask for Discounts!

 Any insurance agent worth their salt will include all discounts available from the start.
-Common discounts available to homeowners are:
+Typical discounts available to homeowners are:

 - Smart Home Discount

-- Bundle Discount (if you also purchase an auto policy)
+- Bundle Discount -- if you also purchase a car insurance policy

 - Paid-in Full Discount